+George Russell ‘absolutely buzzing’ about Mercedes contract after signing from 2022

-George Russell to grab Mercedes chance with both hands after signing from 2022
+F1: George Russell ‘absolutely buzzing’ about Mercedes contract after signing from 2022

-The 23-year-old driver from Norfolk will team up with Hamilton at the Silver Arrows from next season after signing a long-term contract.
+The 23-year-old driver from Norfolk will team up with Hamilton at the Silver Arrows from next season after signing a long-term contract

 George Russell has vowed to grab his Mercedes opportunity with both hands after his partnership with Lewis Hamilton was finally announced.